Practice overview

 • Acting in a $350m claim in the ADGM relating to the insolvency of the healthcare group NMC (settled shortly before 2023).

-• Acting as sole counsel for the applicant, against a silk, seeking to set aside a CCA in the BVI (equivalent to a CVA); the first such challenge to be brought in the BVI (ongoing).
+• Acting as sole counsel for the applicant seeking to set aside a CCA in the BVI (equivalent to a CVA); the first such challenge to be brought in the BVI (ongoing).

 • Successfully appearing on an application in the BVI lasting two days relating to the set aside of statutory demands against two companies, relating to investments in Hong Kong.